optimizacija/neovim-config/README.md

 ![Screenshot](./assets/nvim-screenshot.png)

-This is my NeoVim config (for version 0.7 and greater).
+This is my NeoVim config (for version 0.7.2 and greater).

-I've decided to move away from the old setup, since modern NeoVim offers much better and versatile language support through LSP and Lua API.
-Whatever feature the `version-1` had, `version-2` now does it better.

-If for whatever reason you would still like to get your hands on the old setup (which was more c++ oriented) you can do so by checking out the archived branch [archive/version-1](https://github.com/optimizacija/neovim-config/tree/archive/version-1).

 ## Features